-I’m an Assistant Professor in the Politics Department at Princeton University.
-Before coming to Princeton, I was a junior fellow at the Harvard Society of Fellows.
+I’m an Associate Professor (untenured) in the Government Department at Harvard University.
+Before joining the Harvard faculty, I was an Assistant Professor in the Politics Department at Princeton University and a Junior Fellow at the Harvard Society of Fellows.
 I study the comparative political economy of development with a focus on urban politics, social policy, and Latin America.
 My book, Forbearance as Redistribution: The Politics of Informal Welfare in Latin America (Cambridge Studies in Comparative Politics), looks at the politics of enforcement against property law violations by the poor, such as squatting, street vending, and electricity theft.
-An article version of this research received the 2017 Heinz I. Eulau Award for the best article published in the American Political Science Review in the previous year.

 My current book project focuses on the politics of large infrastructure projects in Latin America.
 My other research interests include law, migration, crime control, and subnational governance.
 I hold an A.B. from Princeton University (2007) and a Ph.D. from Harvard University (2014).